TinsleyDevers/TwitchChatOBS/readme.md

 You'll need to create a Twitch account for your bot and get an OAuth token:

 1. Create a new Twitch account for your bot
-2. Get an OAuth token from [https://twitchapps.com/tmi/](https://twitchapps.com/tmi/)
+2. Get an OAuth token from [https://twitchtokengenerator.com/](https://twitchtokengenerator.com/)
-3. Enter the token in the config.ini file
+3. Enter the token in the settings tab

 ### Using the OBS Overlay